roytang/blog/content/posts/2006/07/nationals-qualifier-july-30-2006.md

 This U/G/R aggro-control deck is simply awesome.
-The guy I&'m fighting also beat me in Eastwood the week before, and I still don&'t know what to do against his deck!
+The guy I'm fighting also beat me in Eastwood the week before, and I still don't know what to do against his deck!
 The deck relies on cheap and quick threats (Kird Ape, or BoP into Ninja of the Deep Hours), and always leaves two mana open at the end of each turn for Mana Leak, Remand or the ever-so-awesome Plaxmanta.
 He takes game 1 quickly; I side in Wraths for the first time, then manage to win Game 2 after a bit of dragging out.
 Game 3 we trade blows and counters for a while.
-But eventually he manages to get out a Jitte&'d Rumbling Slum which I pitifully chump block with a few Heralds before giving up.
+But eventually he manages to get out a Jitte'd Rumbling Slum which I pitifully chump block with a few Heralds before giving up.

 Match record: 11-7, Game record: 5-3

 I finish at 35th place&#8230;not bad, but not enough to get an invite.
-I&'m wondering if I&'m still going to play at next Saturday&'s qualifier&#8230;which is the last chance for me as I don&'t plan to go to Baguio to play.
+I'm wondering if I'm still going to play at next Saturday's qualifier&#8230;which is the last chance for me as I don't plan to go to Baguio to play.
 But, how can I tweak my deck further to win?

  [1]: #